Burrell Collection: Awards for the original building

-The building was awarded A-listed status by Historic Scotland in February 2013 in recognition of its position as one of the country’s finest examples of 1970s architectural design.
+The building was awarded A-listed status by Historic Scotland in February 2013 in recognition of its position as one of the country's finest examples of 1970s architectural design.

-2016-2022 refurbishment
+2016–2022 refurbishment

 In 2016, the museum was closed for refurbishments.
 The £68.25 million project aimed to repair the building, make it more sustainable, and increase gallery space.
-On March 29, 2022, the museum reopened to the public, with King Charles III visiting on October 13, 2022 to officially re-open the venue.
+On 29 March 2022, the museum reopened to the public, with King Charles III visiting on 13 October 2022 to officially re-open the venue.

+Awards following refurbishment

+The Burrell Collection has received the following awards following the refurbishment in 2022: